hashicorp/terraform-provider-azurerm/website/docs/d/windows_function_app.html.markdown

 * `tags` - A mapping of tags assigned to the Windows Function App.

+* `virtual_network_subnet_id` - The subnet id which the Windows Function App is vNet Integrated with.

 ---

 A `active_directory` block exports the following: